 You will also see lots of more recent photographs from Brooklyn, my hometown.
 Since the COVID pandemic I've been staying pretty local.
 My favorite pastime now is to hop on a city bus and explore Brooklyn.
 The Hudson Valley (my second home and primary residence) is also endlessly inspiring.
 I see now why the Hudson Valley School painters were so moved by the light.
 There is never a bad time to go out shooting but golden hour in the Hudson Valley is magical.
 I never tire of the play of light on trees, faces and even the sides of old barns.
 I encourage you to find the beauty and the magic in your hometown!

 I hope my words and images inspire you to get out and shoot.
 Please be in touch if you want more information or to make a plan to go out shooting.

 All photographs are available for purchase.
-To inquire about usage, shooting, or location scouting, please contact Liz at email@example.com.
+To inquire about usage, shooting, or location scouting, please contact me at firstname.lastname@example.org.

 All photographs are © Elizabeth M. Cooke.